railsuser2014/openobject-doc-book-en/0/index.rst

 a work that is both instructive and practical.
 It was important for us not to write a manual about OpenERP, but instead a work that deals with advanced management techniques realized through these IT tools.
-You will see what management practices might be useful, what is possible, and then how you could achieve that in Open ERP.
+You will see what management practices might be useful, what is possible, and then how you could achieve that in OpenERP.

 This is what we will consider OpenERP to be: not an end in itself but just the tool you use to put an advanced management system into place.